coderefinery/train-the-trainer/content/03-teaching-style.md

 > ## Exercise: How to identify learner profiles?
 >
-> 1. How to idenitfy leaner profiles from surveys and during the class
+> 1. How to identify leaner profiles from surveys and during the class
 > 2. Which types of leaners should the leassons focus on {: .challenge}